The Projective Dynamic Logo Framework:

 - DN | Whatever We May Be — The Projective Dynamic Logo

-The authoritative meta-level guide to the current state of the programme: complete corpus table (D01–D42), logical dependency map from axioms to the Einstein equation, black hole thermodynamics, nuclear stability, and nuclear spectroscopy confrontation, fifteen prioritised open problems, eight falsifiable predictions, and a practical continuation guide for new collaborators.
-Version 15 incorporates D42 and marks the resolution of the programme's sole foundational open problem.
+The authoritative meta-level guide to the current state of the programme: complete corpus table (D01–D48), logical dependency map from axioms to the Einstein equation, black hole thermodynamics, nuclear stability, nuclear spectroscopy confrontation, the complete causal chain C1–C4 → G, the first falsifiable astrophysical confrontation (D45), and the explicit form of the coherence stress-energy tensor (D48).
+Version 18 incorporates D46, D47, and D48, marks the completion of the quantum dynamics layer and the nuclear stability layer, and documents three new open problems at the frontier of the programme.

 - D02 | Introduction to the Projective Dynamic Logo (PDL)